Your friends are fundraising. Don't miss out, opt in.

 I was told I’d be lucky if my hamstring ever worked properly again.
 Apparently, they don’t grow back — which feels like a design flaw.
 The message was basically: “You’ll have a leg, but don’t expect it to do anything athletic.
 Or useful.”

 Despite operating on roughly 1.75 legs and the mobility of a sleepy shopping trolley, I didn’t stop.
 I trained, adapted, and created a workaround for every twitch, wobble, and collapse.
-Eventually, I started climbing mountains — literally — and even playing football again (somewhat aggressively, mostly upright).
+Eventually, I started climbing mountains — literally — and even playing football again.

 So now, in true overcompensatory fashion, I’m walking 10 million steps — one million for every year I’ve been cancer-free — finishing on June 15th, 2026: my 10-year cancerversary.

-I’ve actually held off sharing this challenge until now because I wanted to prove to myself I could truly do it.
-I’m closing in on 5 million steps — halfway — so it finally feels like the right time to open the fundraiser.
+I originally held off sharing this challenge because I wanted to prove to myself I could truly do it.
+Back then, I was closing in on halfway.

 This isn’t just a fundraiser.